-PBL is a form of the case-based method (Collins & Stevens, 1983) but requires students to become self-reliant investigators, with the teacher or tutor facilitating the small-group process.
+PBL is a form of the case-based method (Collins & Stevens, 1983), but one which requires the student group to become self-reliant investigators, with the teacher or tutor only facilitating the small-group process.
 More generally, PBL is a specific approach to project-based learning (Blumenfeld et al., 1991), in which a group of students conducts a project.
-A potential issue with project-based activities that do not adhere to a model like PBL is that tasks often get divided up so that participants cooperate (as opposed to collaborate) on the overall project but do not collaborate on the knowledge building.
-They may subsequently share their individual expertise through jig-sawing (Brown & Campione, 1994), but the basic knowledge building takes place outside the group interaction.
+A potential issue with project-based activities that do not adhere to a model like PBL is that tasks often get divided up so that participants cooperate (as opposed to collaborate) on the over-all project but do not collaborate on the knowledge building; they may subsequently share their individual expertise through jig-sawing (Brown & Campione, 1994), but the basic knowledge building takes place outside the group interaction.

 For a theory of CSCL, we may want to focus on pedagogical approaches-like PBL-that center on group discussion as the core activity in inquiry.
 This discussion may take place verbally in face-to-face meetings.
-However, for the sake of providing computer support (such as searching capabilities or customizable displays) and maintaining persistence of the discourse for subsequent review and reflection, significant parts of the discussions should be captured textually on the computer network-as typed minutes, chat streams, or discussion threads.
+However, for the sake of providing computer support (e.g., searching capabilities or customizable displays) as well as to maintain persistence of the discourse for subsequent review and reflection, significant parts of the discussions should be captured textually on the computer network-as typed minutes, chat streams or discussion threads.

 Because collaborative knowledge building necessarily involves the use in discourse of concepts whose meaning is continually changing and growing, a trained observer can (given the time and tools) observe how knowledge was built up step by step.
-Evidence exists in the interpretation of words, gestures, and documents used.
-Because the knowledge was built by more than one participant, the changing understandings of the participants had to be shared with one another and may therefore be available to an outside observer as well.
+Evidence exists in the interpretation of words, gestures and documents used.
+Because the knowledge was built by more than one participant, the changing understandings of the participants had to be shared with one another and may, therefore, be available to an outside observer as well.
 Roschelle (1996), for example, has provided an exemplary demonstration of this for a pair of collaborating high school physics students.

-The characteristics of collaborative knowledge building just reviewed-that it is typical in modern science, is rarely achieved in classrooms, can effectively motivate other forms of learning, and can be observed in practice-suggest that it might provide a useful pedagogical focus for CSCL.
-Of course, the main attraction of the notion of collaborative knowledge building is the hope that computer support can significantly increase the ability of groups of people to build concepts, ideas, theories, and understandings together.
+The characteristics of collaborative knowledge building just reviewed-that it is typical in modern science, that it is rarely achieved in classrooms, that it can effectively motivate other forms of learning and that it can be observed in practice-suggest that it might provide a useful pedagogical focus for CSCL.
+Of course, the main attraction of the notion of collaborative knowledge building is the hope that computer support can significantly increase the ability of groups of people to build concepts, ideas, theories and understandings together.

-Group and Personal Perspectives
+B. Group and Personal Perspectives

-After more than 2,500 years of knowledge-building discourse about the nature of ideas and the meaning of meaning-dating back at least to the forum of Athens- we still find the concept of knowledge to be paradoxical and bewildering.
+After more than 2,500 years of knowledge-building discourse about the nature of ideas and the meaning of meaning-dating back at least to the forum of Athens-

+we still find the concept of knowledge to be paradoxical and bewildering.
 However, two things seem clear:

-• Wherever meaningful symbols, representations, and artifacts may be found, they are meaningful only for individual minds.
-Interpretation is necessary, and that is necessarily carried out by individuals within the horizons of their personal perspectives (Gadamer, 1988).

-• Isolated from social interaction, physical artifacts, and historical cultures, human brains are poor thinkers and could never have developed into powerful minds (Donald, 1991; Hutchins, 1996; Norman, 1993).
-In fact, it can be argued that modern minds are simply collections of cognitive artifacts internalized from interpersonal interactions (Vygotsky, 1978).
+- Wherever meaningful symbols, representations and artifacts may be found, they are only meaningful for individual minds.
+Interpretation is necessary, and that is necessarily carried out by individuals within the horizons of their personal perspectives (Gadamer, 1960/1988). - Isolated from social interaction, physical artifacts and historical cultures, human brains are poor thinkers and could never have developed into powerful minds (Donald, 1991; Hutchins, 1996; Norman, 1993).
+In fact, it can be argued that modern minds are simply collections of cognitive artifacts internalized from inter-personal interactions (Vygotsky, 1930/1978).
 The mental is primordially a social or group phenomenon.